Transfer Alliance Project (TAP)

 Summer Enrichment Program (SEP)

-Participate in UC Berkeley's wonderfully diverse intellectual, social, and cultural community by taking a summer class at Cal.
-This will give you the opportunity to become familiar with world-class faculty and resources on campus.
+An opportunity for a limited number of students to participate in UC Berkeley's wonderfully diverse intellectual, social, and cultural community by taking a summer class at Cal.
+Students must complete an application process through TAP prior to enrollment to have this opportunity to become familiar with world-class faculty and resources on campus.

-- Enroll in a six or eight week summer class at UC Berkeley that is the equivalent of a semester-long Berkeley course.
+- TAP will enroll you in one summer class at UC Berkeley (during Session C or Session D) that is the equivalent of a semester-long Berkeley course.

 - TAP will pay all registration and course fees.
 You will be responsible for all other expenses, including books.